CopterExpress/clover/docs/en/jetson_nano.md

 > **Hint** Jetson Nano can be powered by a microUSB cable, but we strongly suggest using a good power supply and a barrel jack connector.
 You'll need to put a jumper on the J48 pins (they are right next to the CSI connector on the carrier board).

+Accept the Nvidia EULA and follow the installer prompts.
+The system will reboot after installation.
+Login with your username and password.

+> **Info** We strongly recommend to choose the English system language/locale for Jetson Nano to avoid ROS compatibility issues!

 If you've installed a Wi-Fi adapter, you may want to configure your Jetson Nano to connect to your Wi-Fi network automatically.
 Once the system is installed and booted up, click on the "wireless network" icon in the top bar, choose "Edit Connections..." in the drop-down menu, select your network name from the list and click on the gear icon at the bottom of the window.

 <img src="../assets/jetson_nano/01-network-config.png" class="zoom">